neoforged/Documentation/docs/worldgen/biomemodifier.md

 ### Add Legacy Carvers

 This biome modifier type allows adding carver caves and ravines to biomes.
 These are what was used for cave generation before the Caves and Cliffs update.
-It CANNOT add noise caves to biomes, because noise caves are baked into the dimension's noise settings system and not actually tied to biomes.
+It CANNOT add noise caves to biomes, because noise caves are a part of certain noise-based chunk generator systems and not actually tied to biomes.

 <Tabs>
   <TabItem value="json" label="JSON" default>